matteocrippa/awesome-swift/README.md

 * [Twinkle](https://github.com/piemonte/Twinkle) - a Swift and easy way to make elements in your iOS app twinkle.
 * [TZStackView](https://github.com/tomvanzummeren/TZStackView) - An iOS9 UIStackView layout component re-implemented for iOS 7 and 8.
 * [ZFRippleButton](https://github.com/zoonooz/ZFRippleButton) - A ripple button animation.
-* [AMScrollingNavbar](https://github.com/andreamazz/AMScrollingNavbar) - Scrollable UINavigationBar that follows the scrolling of a UIScrollView.
 * [ImagePickerSheetController](https://github.com/larcus94/ImagePickerSheetController) - ImagePickerSheetController is like the custom photo action sheet in iMessage just without the glitches. [http://laurinbrandner.ch](http://laurinbrandner.ch).

 #### Blur